Injury / Pain

 How best to use them

 As each of these braces is suited for different ligaments and injury types, you’ll be using them differently.
 If you’re recovering after surgery or opting for conservative treatment, follow your surgeon’s or physician’s instructions.
-But generally, you won’t need to wear immobilising or hinged braces all the time, unless your doctor specifies otherwise.
+But generally, unless your doctor specifies otherwise, you won’t need to wear immobilising or hinged braces all the time.

-We’d also recommend not getting them overly wet while showering, bathing, or spending extended times in water in general, as wet knit may cause discomfort and skin irritation.
-So, try keeping your leg out of the water or carefully take the brace off (if your doctor’s orders allow).
+We’d also recommend not getting them overly wet while showering, bathing, or spending extended time in water in general, as wet knit may cause discomfort and skin irritation.
+So, try keeping your leg out of the water or carefully remove the brace (if your doctor’s orders allow).

-With a sleeve, though, you can take it on and off as you please, though we’d advise keeping it on while you’re out and about, and especially during exercise.
+With a sleeve, though, you can take it on and off as you please.
+We’d advise keeping it on while you’re out and about, especially during exercise.

 To sum up,

-There are braces special-made for all types of ligament injuries.
+There are braces specially made for all types of ligament injuries.
 And in some cases, a brace can help you recover without the need for surgery.
 But we do recommend speaking to your doctor first and following their advice for the best outcomes.